 In London, though, everything from transportation to food to entertainment is expensive.
 Being smart with your sightseeing budget is therefore vital to having a good first trip to London.

 Enter the London Pass.

-The London Pass, in case you aren't familiar, is an attraction card that gets you free (and often fast-tracked) entry into all of London's most popular attractions.
-You can buy passes for 1, 2, 3, or 6 days, with the 24-hour pass starting at £69 (about $95 USD).
+The London Pass, in case you aren't familiar, is an attraction card that gets you entry (and often fast-tracked entry) into all of London's most popular attractions.
+You can buy passes for anywhere from 1 to 10 days, with the 24-hour pass starting at £79 (about $95 USD).